Kushagra-42/Moveinsync/README.md

-# MoveinSync - Fleet Management System
+# MoveIt - Fleet Management System

-MoveinSync is a comprehensive fleet management system designed to help businesses manage their transportation assets, including vendors, vehicles, drivers, and compliance documentation.
+MoveIt is a comprehensive fleet management system designed to help businesses manage their transportation assets, including vendors, vehicles, drivers, and compliance documentation.
 The application provides role-based dashboards for different levels of management, from drivers to super administrators.

 ## Project Structure